kpzhang/ImageEmotionDetection/README.md

 - `train.py`: training procedure of our model
 - `predict.py`: predicting image emotions
 - `xgboost.py`: one of baselines using XGBoost
+- `get_objects_google.py`: using google vision API to obtain objects embedded in an image

 ## [Disclaimer]